cormillionaire/1-Code-Refactor/README.md

 ```

 ## What's in this Repo
+* Files provided in homework folder
 * Updated CSS and html to use all semantic tags instead of non-sematic tags
-* Checked and updated background colors that did not have enougg contrast to be accessibility compliant
+* Checked and updated background colors that did not have enough contrast to be accessibility compliant
-* Updated images tags
+* Updated images tags to have alt tags